Menu Top

 Given:

-ABCD is a parallelogram circumscribing a circle.
-Let the circle touch the sides AB, BC, CD, and DA at points P, Q, R, and S respectively.
+The sides AB, BC, CD, and DA touch the circle at points P, Q, R, and S respectively.

 To Prove: